Dictionary of Revolutionary Marxism

 “We have 50 percent of the world’s wealth, but only 6.3 percent of its population...
 In this situation we cannot fail to be the object of envy and resentment.
 Our real task in the coming period is to devise a pattern of relationships which will allow us to maintain this position of disparity.
 We should cease to talk about the raising of the living standards, human rights, and democratization.
 The day is not far off when we are going to have to deal in straight power concepts.
 The less we are then hampered by idealistic slogans, the better.” —George Kennan, Director of Policy Planning of the Department of State, Department of State, Policy Planning Study 23: Foreign Relations of the United States, 1948, vol. 1 (part 2), Feb.
 24, 1948, p.
 23.

 [Of course later on the U.S. government recognized the need to both employ military force to maintain its empire and at the same time to verbally pretend to be supporting peace, freedom and democracy around the world.
-They have learn quite well to use the words while rejecting the actual concepts. —S.H.]
+They have learned quite well to use the words while rejecting the actual concepts. —S.H.]

 UNITED STATES IMPERIALISM — Invasions of Other Countries